-As part of events leading up to its main event on July 13, The White House Conference on Aging (WHCOA) just hosted a webinar on Healthy Brains, sharing recent research on cognitive health and tips on maintaining a healthy brain.
+As part of events that lead up to the main event on July 13, 2015 The White House Conference on Aging (WHCOA) hosted a webinar on Healthy Brains, sharing recent research on cognitive health and tips on maintaining a healthy brain.

 The Government’s Healthy Brains Webinar

 The hour-long webinar, co-sponsored by the Alzheimer’s Association, featured speakers from the the Centers for Disease Control (CDC), the National Institutes on Health (NIH)/National Institute on Aging (NIA) and the Administration for Community Living (ACL) — government agencies with programs and research focusing on cognitive health, dementia and Alzheimer’s.

 Nearly 1,500 people registered for the free webinar, WHCOA Executive Director Nora Super reported in her welcome.
 The event was an opportunity for the U.S. Department of Health and Human Services (HHS) to share research and resources on brain health and — as one speaker said — to focus on “an often overlooked organ in the health care setting.”

 The speakers first addressed normal age-related cognitive decline (the kind that comes with age) and abnormal, such as Alzheimer’s or other dementias.